Condition Action

 Once you receive all the responses, answer strictly with the word "eject".

-When the user has answered everything, the gpt_reply will contain eject.
-Set a condition: if gpt_reply contains "eject", continue the Flow.
+When the user has answered everything, the **gpt\_reply** will contain ***eject***.\

-Otherwise, connect the Else branch to a Reply Action so the user keeps receiving questions until the condition is met.
-Keep in mind you also need a Capture User Reply action to receive the user's response, and you need to connect it to the ChatGPT task again.
+Otherwise, connect the Else branch to a [Reply Action](/ai-chatbots-and-automation/actions-explained/reply-action.md) so the user keeps receiving questions until the condition is met.
+Keep in mind you also need a [Capture User Reply](/ai-chatbots-and-automation/actions-explained/capture-user-reply-action.md) action to receive the user's response, and you need to connect it to the ChatGPT task again.&#x20;

 Then ChatGPT will ask the next question until it responds with "eject".

-3. Immediate handover to human support Use a Chatgpt task to run sentiment analysis on the conversation transcript.
-In the prompt, you can write:
+Use a Chatgpt task to run sentiment analysis on the conversation transcript.\

 Check if there are signs of frustration or negative sentiment in the lastUserText.